ypark9/yopa.page/content/blog/2024-12-30-troubleshooting-aws-amplify-authentication.md

 });
 ```

-This simple addition tells Amplify exactly which authentication flow to use, resolving the cryptic error message.
+The addition points Amplify exactly which authentication flow to use which resolved the vaguous error.

 ## Managing Authentication State